axibase/atsd/installation/aws-emr-s3.md

 ### Enable Consistent S3 View

-For long-running production clusters, enable [EMR Consistent View](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan-consistent-view.html) which identifies inconsistencies in S3 object listings and resolves them using retries with exponential timeouts.
+For long-running production clusters, enable [EMR Consistent View](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan-consistent-view.html), which identifies inconsistencies in S3 object listings and resolves them using retries with exponential timeouts.
 When this option is enabled, the HBase metadata is also stored in a [DynamoDB](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emrfs-metadata.html) table.

-The checks are enabled by adding the `Consistent` setting to the launch command.
+Checks are enabled by adding the `Consistent` setting to the launch command.

 ```bash
 --emrfs Consistent=true,Args=[fs.s3.consistent.metadata.tableName=EmrFSMetadata]   \
 ```

-Note that the EMR service does not automatically remove the specified DynamoDB table when the cluster is stopped.
+Note that the EMR service does not automatically remove the specified DynamoDB table when a cluster is stopped.
 Delete the DynamoDB table manually after the cluster is shutdown.
 When running multiple clusters concurrently, ensure that each cluster uses a different DynamoDB table name to avoid collisions (default table name is `EmrFSMetadata`.

 ![](./images/dynamo-metadata-emr.png "Dynamo EMR Metadata")